sbergercnmc/duonovo/README.md

 <!-- badges: end -->

-duoNovo is an R package that identifies de novo variants from single parent-proband duos, that is, without having to sequence both biological parents. duoNovo uses phased variant calls generated via long-read sequencing followed by variant calling and read-backed phasing (for example, using HiPhase), in order to determine whether candidate variants of interest (heterozygous in the proband; absent in the parent) are present on haplotypes that are identical by descent between the sequenced parent and the proband.
+duoNovo is an R package that identifies de novo variants from single parent-proband duos, that is, without requiring sequencing of both biological parents. duoNovo uses phased variant calls generated via long-read sequencing followed by variant calling and read-backed phasing (for example, using HiPhase), in order to determine whether candidate variants of interest (heterozygous in the proband; absent in the parent) are present on haplotypes that are identical by descent between the sequenced parent and the proband.
 If that is the case, duoNovo